Sunrise Sunset – one-off artwork

 Size: 90 H x 60 W x 2,5 [cm] / 35,4 H x 23,6 W x 1 [in] Year: 2019

-Summertime 7 is a new painting combining a warm orange color with cool blue.
+Sunrise Sunset (formerly Summertime 7) is a one-off painting combining a warm orange color with cool blue.
 Painted on canvas using own technique with the use of acrylic paints Emotional, energizing and unique creation maintained in the artist’s current style combining geometric abstraction with realistic painting.
 Its main theme is a girl in an orange swimsuit.
 The original composition and the way of presenting the figure of the woman and the environment in which she is located.
 As the leading representative of Cubism and internationalism in painting Marc Chagall once said:

 “Great art picks up where nature ends.”